feathers-studio/hyperactive/README.md

 Hyperactive is a suite of tools to build smart webapps.
 As of 1.0, only server-side render is supported.

+You're on the experimental branch where interesting things are happening!

 ## Usage example

 ```TypeScript